gleam-lang/website/frequently-asked-questions.md

 ## What does Gleam compile to?

-Gleam compiles to Erlang and also JavaScript.
+Gleam compiles to Erlang or JavaScript.

 ## Will Gleam have type classes?

-Some form of ad-hoc polymorphism could be a good addition to the ergonomics of the language, though what shape that may take is unclear.
-Type classes are one option, OCaml style implicit modules are another, or perhaps it'll be something else entirely.
+Type classes are fun and enable creation very nice concise APIs, but they can make it easy to make challenging to understand code, tend to have confusing error messages, consuming the code from other languages much harder, have a high compile time cost, and have a runtime cost unless the compiler performs full-program compiation and expensive monomorphism.
+This is unfortunately not a good fit for Gleam and they are not planned.

 ## Will Gleam have metaprogramming?

-We don't currently have any fixed ideas for what metaprogramming might look like in Gleam, but it is an area we are interested in.
-If you have any ideas please do share them!
+We are gently interested in some form of metaprogramming in Gleam.
+Currently we are in the early research and design phase, and it is a lot priority compared to tooling and other work needed for a v1.0 release.

+If you have some problems that would be solved with metaprogramming, or proposal for a metaprogramming design please do share them with us!

 ## Does Gleam have mutable state?